adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter1/firstapp_pc.md

     Basic range of pricing plans.
 Production apps should be set up in Standard or Premium pricing plans.

-7. Once you have created your app service plan and saved it, click on **Create**.
+7. Once you have created your app service plan and saved it, Click **Create**.

 The creation of the service can take a couple of minutes.
 You can monitor the process of deployment by clicking on the Notifications icon.
 This is in the top